What is a Heart transplant?

 During the procedure:

 On the day of the procedure, your chest area is shaved and sterilized with alcohol, iodine, or antiseptic solution.
 A urinary catheter is inserted into your bladder so that urine is collected inside a bag during surgery while under anaesthesia.
-A skilled and experienced multidisciplinary team of cardiac surgeons, nurses, anaesthesiologist, technicians, etc work closely together while performing the procedure.
+A skilled and experienced multidisciplinary team of cardiac surgeons, nurses, anaesthesiologists, technicians, etc work closely together while performing the procedure.
 You will be put on a pump or cardiopulmonary bypass machine and your blood pressure and cardiac output are controlled by the anaesthesiologist using some medications.
 The entire procedure of implanting a left ventricular assist device (VAD) is performed through open-heart surgery and may last about 4 - 6 hours long.

 After the procedure:

 After the procedure, you will be shifted from the operation theatre to the recovery room.
 After you regain consciousness, you will be shifted to the intensive care unit (ICU) where your vitals will be monitored constantly.
 You will be given painkillers, antibiotics, fluids, nutrition, and other medications through intravenous (IV) lines.
 You may be placed on a ventilator for a while or until you can breathe on your own.
 Drainage tubes from the incision site will be monitored for any signs of bleeding.
 Once your condition is stable, you will be shifted to a hospital room.
 You will be encouraged to sit or get out of your bed and take a walk.
 You will also do some breathing exercises to strengthen your lungs.
-Before you are discharged, you will be given detailed instructions on how to care for your surgical wound, operate the device, charge its batteries, diet modifications, and lifestyle changes.
+Before you are discharged, you will be given detailed instructions on how to care for your surgical wound, operate the device, charge its batteries, do diet modifications, and lifestyle changes.
 Antibiotics are prescribed to prevent any infection and blood thinners to prevent blood clots and other complications.
-Make sure to follow all the instructions provided by your health care team and do not miss out on any follow-up visits.
+Make sure to follow all the instructions provided by your healthcare team and do not miss out on any follow-up visits.

 Frequently Asked Questions: